andy-byers/CalicoDB/doc/doc.md

 }

 // Allocate a cursor.
 The cursor will only view records from the table it was
-// created by.
+// created on.
 Modifications to the table will invalidate the cursor, including
 // calls to DB::vacuum().
 Cursors are invalid upon creation.
 They must have
 // either seek(), seek_first(), or seek_last() called before is_valid() will
 // return true.